NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 greatly, making things even more difficult.

 For this, you can use the Secrets Management building block for both:
-- Reading secrets into other dapr components,
+- Reading secrets into other Dapr components,
 - and loading secret values into your application.

 ### Local secrets file